chulwoohan/pyanomaly/docs/source/introduction.rst

 * Efficient data download from WRDS using asynco.
 * Over 200 firm characteristics generation.
 You can choose which firm characteristics to generate.
-* Fama-French 3-factor and Hou-Zhou-Zhang 4-factor portfolios.
+* Fama-French 3-factor and Hou-Xue-Zhang 4-factor portfolios.
 * Analytics

     * Cross-section regression